 I write and speak about marriage for a living.
 It’s my job and it’s my ministry.
 So, what I’m about to say is hard, but I’m hoping it helps somebody.
 A few months ago, my wife and I were having a really tough time in our marriage.
 I’m talking tough to the point where we were questioning some of the things we teach, the things I’ve written about, and the things we speak about.
-We just couldn’t come to a resolve.
+We just couldn’t come to a resolution.

 1. Not really listening.